togglr-project/togglr/README.md

    - Client-side caching and periodic refresh.
    - Context-aware evaluation (userID, attributes, etc.).
  - Service architecture
-   - Central API service (etoggld) for flag storage and evaluation.
+   - Central API service for flag storage and evaluation.
    - PostgreSQL as primary storage (with migrations).
    - CLI tool (ffctl) for DevOps and automation.
    - REST/gRPC APIs for integration.